centralbarbarioli/namesilo_ddns/README.md

 ## Prerequisites:

-* Generate API key in the “api manager” at Namesilo
+* Generate API key in the _api manager_ at Namesilo

 * Make sure your system have command `dig` and `xmllint`.
 If not, install them: